grafana/grafana/docs/sources/administration/api-keys/index.md

 ## Migrate API keys to Grafana service accounts

 As an alternative to using API keys for authentication, you can use a service account-based authentication system.
-When compared to API keys, service accounts have limited scopes which provides more security than using API keys.
+When compared to API keys, service accounts have limited scopes that provide more security than using API keys.

 For more information about the benefits of service accounts, refer to [Grafana service account benefits]({{< relref "../service-accounts/#service-account-benefits" >}}).

 The service account endpoints generate a machine-user for authentication instead of using API keys.
 When you migrate an API key to a service account, a service account will be created with a service account token.